dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/bigquery-profile.md

       method: oauth
       project: abc-123
       dataset: my_dataset
-      location: US # Optional, one of US or EU / one of regional locations
+      location: US # Optional, one of US or EU, or a regional location
 ```

 ### Maximum Bytes Billed